1In the seventeenth year of Pekah the son of Remaliah, Ahaz the son of Jotham king of Judah began to reign.

 12When the king had come from Damascus, the king saw the altar, and the king approached the altar and offered on it.

-14The bronze altar that was before Yahweh he brought from the front of the house, from between his altar and the house of Yahweh, and put it on the north side of his altar.
+14The bronze altar that was in the presence of Yahweh he brought from the front of the house, from between his altar and the house of Yahweh, and put it on the north side of his altar.

 16So Urijah the priest did according to all that king Ahaz commanded.